anoma/nspec/docs/node_architecture/engines/ticker_environment.juvix.md

-The local state of [[Ticker engine family|tickers]] consists of a single counter, storing a non-negative interger value.
+The local state of [[Ticker engine family|tickers]] consists of a single counter, storing a non-negative integer value.

 ## Timer Handle